 The Monterey Public Library has reached the capacity of its existing space as currently configured.

 The Library's unique local history collection and archives have outgrown the climate-controlled space allotted in the California History Room, and the number of young adults that visit the library after school far exceeds the Teen Zone's capacity.
-This year, the City and Library are embarking on a feasibility study to develop short-term recommendations as well as a long-term plan for the library.
+In 2019, the City of Monterey embarking on a feasibility study to develop short-term recommendations as well as a long-term plan for the library.

-This project will create a community-based renovation, remodel, and expansion plan for the library to meet community needs now and for the next 20 years.
-The project’s consultants, Group 4 Architecture, Research + Planning, will work with Library and City staff, City Council, Library Board members, and community representatives to inform and refine recommendations.
-The plan is scheduled for review by the Library Board of Trustees and the Monterey City Council in Fall 2019.
+The project created a community-based renovation, remodel, and expansion plan for the library to meet community needs now and for the next 20 years.
+The project’s consultants, Group 4 Architecture, Research + Planning worked with Library and City staff, City Council, Library Board members, and community representatives to inform and refine recommendations.
+The plan was presented to the Monterey City Council in October 2020, and sets the direction for library expansion and renovation in the future.